Li Song (painter)

-Song was born in Qian Tang (錢塘 - present day Hangzhou).
+Song was born in Qian Tang (錢塘 – present day Hangzhou).
 He was originally a carpenter by trade, but was later adopted and trained by the court painter Li Congxun (李從訓).
 He was known for painting human figures.

+A notable painting by Li Song is Skeleton Fantasy Show, in which a skeleton uses a dancing skeleton puppet to attract children, while a mother breastfeeding her child is looking at them.